Conveniently located to serve Seattle and Bellevue

-Tummy Tuck or Abdominoplasty is one of the most common cosmetic procedures performed and is the gold standard for recontouring the abdomen.
-It is designed to contour the tummy region by removing extra skin and fat as well as tightening the tummy muscles or rectus muscles.
-The tummy tuck procedure can significantly enhance the body’s contour and self confidence.
-At times, it can also improve quality of life.
 Tummy tucks can be combined with liposuction techniques or with breast enhancement as part of a mommy makeover procedure.
 The abdominal area can be stubborn and not respond to diet and exercise, some patients have had significant weight loss and now have excess skin.
 This skin will not go away unless it is removed by surgery.
-Patients may also a rectus diastasis where the rectus muscles are weak and abdomen protrudes outwards gives the appearance of a fat abdomen.
+Patients may also have a rectus diastasis where the rectus muscles are weak and the abdomen protrudes outwards gives the appearance of a flat abdomen.
 In this case plication of the rectus muscles can help.

 Types of Tummy Tucks